exratione/lambda-complex/README.md

 use case.

 For each component you will need to write or use a third party Lambda function provided in an NPM package.
+Plan for a component to accept all of its run-time configuration options, such as an environment specifier, resource names, and so on, via the event passed as an argument to the Lambda function handler.

 ## Create the Application Configuration File